kazhala/dotbare/README.md

 ##### Complete migration

-I haven't used GNU stow or any symlink setup, but I do recommand keep your current setup and integrate with dotbare.
+I haven't used GNU stow or any symlink setup, but I do recommend keep your current setup and integrate with dotbare.
 If you are really happy with `dotbare`, as long as your remote repository resembles the structure of your home holder (reference what I mean in my [repo](https://github.com/kazhala/dotfiles.git)), simply run the command below.